All Episodes

 Number two is using getting control of Congress and overturning whatever it is.

-Uh that is is is very critical.
+That is very critical.

-But I do remember I think there were some things that President Obama did that were overturned uh by the Republican Congress when it came in.
+But I do remember I think there were some things that President Obama did that were overturned by the Republican Congress when it came in.

 You there, Judy?